-Law students are taught how to think critically, analyse complex facts and issues and persuade by logical argument.
-Law students gain a comprehensive grounding in working with statutes, cases and other legal materials.
-You will learn about law in its wider social, political and historical contexts.
+As a Law student, you will learn how to think critically, analyse complex facts and issues, and persuade by logical argument.
+You will gain a comprehensive grounding in working with statutes, cases and other legal materials as well as an understanding about the law in its wider social, political and historical contexts.

 UC's School of Law is the internationally recognised, professionally relevant, community-focused Law School in New Zealand.
 UC is rated in the top 100 universities in the world for Law (out of 3,500 universities evaluated — QS World University Rankings by Subject 2015).
 We have been producing outstanding legal graduates for over 130 years.

 The School's lecturers are respected internationally, write important textbooks and act as public commentators on the law.
 Many Law teachers maintain close contact with the legal profession and local professionals contribute to the School of Law's curriculum.
 International visitors to the School provide specialist courses on a regular basis and students are able to attend guest lectures by Supreme Court Judges.

 Law students enjoy the collegial atmosphere within the School, where they get to know each other and the staff well.
 LAWSOC, the Law Students' Society, has over 800 members and is very active, organising academic support, social activities, a range of competitions and other events eg, the Law Revue, the Law Ball and the Leavers' Dinner.
 The Māori Law Students' Association, Te Pūtairiki, provides a supportive environment, fostering academic excellence among Māori Law students and organising cultural and social events.

 Community and international partnerships

 - There are numerous scholarships and prizes, and overseas exchange opportunities including the only New Zealand internship to the United States Congress.